 Natural Treatments and Remedies for Endometriosis

 Unfortunately, there is no cure for endometriosis.
-Treatments are designed to manage symptoms and may include pharmaceuticals (NSAIDs, oral contraceptives, hormone-suppressing drugs), surgery to shrink lesions, and natural remedies to ease pain.
+Treatments are designed to manage symptoms and may include pharmaceuticals (NSAIDs, oral contraceptives, hormone-suppressing drugs), surgery to shrink lesions, and natural remedies to ease the pain.

 1. Use CBD and Cannabis to Reduce Symptoms of Endometriosis

-In some states, painful periods (dysmenorrhea) is a qualifying medical condition for medical cannabis.
+In some states, painful periods (dysmenorrhea) are a qualifying medical condition for medical cannabis.
 Heally can connect you with a cannabis-friendly doctor in your state to discuss your options and help you get a medical cannabis card for dysmenorrhea.